Skip to content

 Military Students

-An application fee waiver is available to all military personnel and veterans.
+Additionally, an application fee waiver is available to all military personnel and veterans.
 To learn more about this and other benefits for servicemembers please visit our veterans and military resource page here.

 Financial Aid Opportunities